There are several advantages to EAP:

 In addition, you may have room in your schedule to complete a range of other interesting courses that do not fulfill degree requirements.
 Some students, for example, are able to focus solely on language study while abroad.

 All courses completed while on EAP are UC transferable and will be listed on your UC transcript.
 All of the grades will be listed as well and will be part of your UC GPA.
 Business courses must be completed for letter grades and those grades will also affect your business GPA.
 The EAP office will determine unit value and whether courses are upper division or lower division.
-Please call 510-642-1421 or come to S450 Haas when you are ready to set up an appointment with the Haas International Study Advisor.

 It is important that you confirm your course selection with the Haas International Study Advisor after you reach your destination and prior to finalizing your enrollment.
 You can do so by e-mailing email@example.com.